 - Distance from Jasper: 226 km

-The very first stop you’ll come across when you cross the park gates is Herbert Lake on your left-hand side.
+The first stop you’ll come across when you cross the park gates is Herbert Lake on your left-hand side.
 It may be easy to miss if you’re not paying attention, but I promise you it’s well worth a stop.
+Plus, Herbert Lake is literally right off the side of the road and has a big parking area.
+After you park, it’s only a few steps until you are at the lake.

+Once here, you can sit in silence and enjoy the views of Mount Temple in the background.
 This is one of the lesser talked about lakes in the park, but it’s a local favorite.
-In the summer you can head here on a weekend and actually find people swimming in the lake.
+In the summer, you can head here on weekends and find people swimming in the lake.
 Plus, there’s a hidden diving board!
+It’s one of the most relaxed stops and the perfect spot for coffee or tea.

 Hector Lake